Kramer Levin Highlighted as One of Few Am Law 100 Firms Involved in Recent Surge of High-Level Insurance M&A Deals

 2014 Benchmark Litigation Names Kramer Levin to the Top Tier of New York Litigation Firms

 Norman C. Simon has litigated numerous commercial matters at both the trial and appellate levels, as well as in arbitration.
 He also has represented companies and individuals in a variety of investigations.
-Mr. Simon has been recognized by Legal 500 US, Chambers USA and New York Super Lawyers.
+Mr. Simon has been recognized by Chambers USA, Legal 500 US, and New York Super Lawyers.

 Mr. Simon’s varied commercial litigation experience includes contract and licensing disputes, as well as employment matters.
 For example, he recently represented a large financial institution in a federal action commenced by a former high-level employee alleging various breaches of contract, successfully dismissing all claims on summary judgment.
 Levion v.
 Societe Generale, 822 F. Supp.
 2d 390, 397 (S.D.N.Y.
 2011), aff’d, 2012 WL 5861809 (2nd Cir.
 Nov.
 20, 2012).
 For the same client, he won a motion to compel arbitration of breach of contract and discrimination claims brought in federal court by a former high-level employee.
 Lismore v.
 Societe Generale Energy Corp., 2012 WL 3577833 (S.D.N.Y.
 Aug.
 17, 2012).
 He also has experience with the unique issues implicated in law partnership disputes; for example, he successfully represented a firm in an arbitration commenced by a former partner to challenge a retirement provision in a partnership agreement as an impermissible restriction on the practice of law.